-The POES spacecraft constellation includes two primary, two secondary and one standby spacecraft.
+The POES spacecraft constellation includes two primary, one secondary and two standby spacecraft.
 These spacecraft are in circular orbits inclined at approximately 98 degrees (retrograde).
-The primary operational spacecraft, NOAA-14 and NOAA-15, are in sunsynchronous afternoon and morning orbits, respectively.
-Two secondary spacecraft, NOAA-11 and NOAA-12, provide additional payload operational data, while the standby spacecraft, NOAA-10, supports minimal SAR functions and is only contacted once a week.
+The primary operational spacecraft, NOAA-16 and NOAA-15, are in sun-synchronous afternoon and morning orbits, respectively.
+One secondary spacecraft, NOAA-14 provides additional payload operational data.
+NOAA-12 and NOAA-11 are standby spacecraft supporting additional user data requirements.

-The next POES launch, NOAA-L is slated for launch on September 14, 2000.
-This spacecraft, which will be renamed NOAA-16 once it achieves orbit, will replace NOAA-14 as the operational afternoon spacecraft.
-NOAA-M is scheduled for launch readiness by late Spring/early Summer of 2001.
+The next POES launch, NOAA-M is slated for launch in March 2001.
+This spacecraft, which will be renamed NOAA-17 once it achieves orbit, will replace NOAA-15 as the operational morning spacecraft.

+NOAA-16